sun2everyone/plexlibrarymanager/README.md

 4. Copy <i>config_base.php</i> to <i>config.php</i> and adjust settings (be careful)
 5. Make sure user <i>plex</i> can read new library directory
 6. Configure your webserver for you to have access to this software
-7. Add library to the Plex via it's web interface
+7. Add library to the Plex via it's web interface (do not forget to enable Local Media Assets https://support.plex.tv/articles/200471133-adding-local-subtitles-to-your-media/)
 8. Enjoy